Kazakhstans Week Of Violent Unrest - UrduPoint

 Unrest spreads to the regional hub of Aktau on the ex-Soviet country's Caspian Sea coast.

-On Tuesday, thousands furious at the price rise take to the streets of Almaty, the largest city, with police firing tear gas and stun grenades.
+On Tuesday, thousands of protesters furious at the price rise take to the streets of Almaty, the largest city, with police firing tear gas and stun grenades.

 - State of emergency - Later that night, President Kassym-Jomart Tokayev imposes a state of emergency in the city and in the restive west after saying he would cut the price of LPG there in a bid to assuage the protesters.